twcc/man-vip/doc-en/docs/user-guides/twcc/cfs/manage-datasets/manage-folders-files/manage-folders-files.md

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_b99c2b9a8424bc0e82af837bcc20c75f.png)

 :::info
 - Currently, only one file can be downloaded at a time through the TWCC portal.
-You can download multiple files through third-party software <ins>[Access Interface Management](/user-guides/twcc/cfs/access-interfaces-hot-files.md)</ins> on the service list.
+You can download multiple files through third-party software by [<ins>Access Interface Management</ins>](/user-guides/twcc/cfs/access-interfaces-hot-files.md) on the service list.
-- Please refer to [<ins>the version record</ins>](/user-guides/twcc/cfs/manage-datasets/manage-folders-files/metadata-search-versioning.md#version-history) for the file record description.
+- Please refer to [<ins>the version record</ins>](/user-guides/twcc/cfs/manage-datasets/manage-folders-files/metadata-search-versioning.md#version-history) to learn how to fetch old files.
 :::